Equicontinuous actions of semisimple groups: Banach modules

 \begin{proof} Suppose that $f\in V^*$ is an $L$-invariant norm one functional.
 The invariant set of supporting unit vectors

 is non-empty by the Hahn--Banach theorem and weakly compact by Alaoglu's theorem.
 Hence the Ryll-Nardzewski fixed-point theorem implies that $L$ admits a fixed point in $S_f$ \end{proof}

-\begin{cor}[Howe-Moore's theorem for reflexive Banach spaces, \cite{veech}] Let $G$ be a quasi-semi-simple group.
+\begin{cor}[Howe--Moore's theorem for reflexive Banach spaces, \cite{veech}] Let $G$ be a quasi-semisimple group.
 Let $(V,\rho)$ be a reflexive $G$-Banach module.
 Assume that no point in $V\setminus\{0\}$ is fixed by a non-compact normal subgroup of $G$.
 Then for every $f\in V^*$, $\overline{Gf}^{w^*}=Gf\cup\{0\}$, and $\rho$ is mixing.\end{cor}

 We conclude this paper by remarking that for every group $G$, every WAP function on $G$ appears as a matrix coefficient of some reflexive representation.
-This result is due to \cite{kaijser}, following the important main theorem of \cite{DFJP}.
-In this regard, one reverse the logical order and use Corollary~\ref{reflexive} in order to prove results on WAP compactifications.
+This result is due to \cite{Me03}, following the important main theorem of \cite{DFJP}.
+In this regard, one reverses the logical order and use Corollary~\ref{reflexive} in order to prove results on WAP compactifications.